rawsab/patchly/README.md

 - CORS handling, rate limiting and cache management

 ### Technologies
-Built with FastAPI (Python) for backend scanning logic and dependency parsing, and Next.js (React, TypeScript, TailwindCSS) for an interactive frontend interface.
+Built with Python & FastAPI for backend scanning logic and dependency parsing, and Next.js (React, TypeScript, TailwindCSS) for an interactive frontend interface.
 Project deployed on Vercel + Render.

 ## Try It Out!